redhat-appstudio/managed-gitops/examples/m2-demo/README.md

-# AppStudio GitOps Service M2 Demo
+# GitOps Service M2 Demo

-**Note: This demo hardcodes specific 'known good' commits of the managed-gitops repo and infra-deployments repo, for demo purposes.** If you wish to test on the latest code, remove the `git checkout` statements from `setup-on-openshift.sh`.
+**Note: This demo hardcodes specific 'known good' commits of the managed-gitops repo and infra-deployments repo, for demo stability.** If you wish to test on the latest code, remove the `git checkout` statements from `setup-on-openshift.sh`.

 ## Setup the demo

 1) Acquire a disposable OpenShift cluster from cluster-bot.
 (Send `launch` command to *cluster-bot* user on Red Hat Slack).
-    - You _can_ use your own cluster, but a disposable cluster-bot cluster should prevent the setup script from affecting your personal cluster settings.
+    - You _could_ use your own OpenShift cluster, but I highly recommend a disposable cluster-bot cluster so as to prevent the demo script from interfering with your existing cluster.
+    - If using your own cluster, carefully consider the consequences 😅

 2) Wait for the cluster to orchestate, then `oc login` from the CLI.

 3) Next, log in to the OpenShift cluster console UI.
-    - This sets the OpenShift login credentials in your browser, which we will use to log in to Argo CD in a later step.
+    - This sets the OpenShift login credentials in your browser, which we will use to log in to Argo CD in a couple steps.

 4) Run `setup-on-openshift.sh`
     - After a few moments, verify that: